 In the end, parents must choose what’s best for their families.

 For most, sending your son or daughter to free public school is a no-brainer: education, socialization, cultural indoctrination, and rectangle pizza, all for free (well, the pizza is like $2, but the rest is free – let’s just say it’s comparable to the price of a Lunchable, which you were going to have to buy for your kid anyway, okay?).

 For a select few, it makes more sense to ignore the offer of free, professional, research-backed instruction in order to make sure your kid is permanently “the weird kid” for the rest of their life.

 Just know that whichever route you pick, your precious child (well-adjusted or not, resentful or not, oedipal-complex-having or not) will someday put you in a nursing home.
 You probably want it to be a nice nursing home, so choose wisely!

 Want to read more right this second, you impatient homeschool student, you?
 Here you go: Men, We Have To Do Better.
-Or maybe you’ll prefer this one: Time To Grow Up, Boys.
+Or maybe you’ll prefer this one: A Letter To My Younger Self.
 Or how about this one: 6 Lies About Immigrants Trump Hopes You Believe.

 Or you can click here to sign up for emails from my mom’s favorite blogger!